Foot and Ankle Pain Relief in Barrie, ON

 If you have chronic pain, your treatment plan will start with specialized and targeted techniques, as the pain has become progressive.
 These techniques will include targeted and stretching exercises in order to strengthen the foot and ankle muscles, improve balance, and restore joint mobility.

-Our physiotherapist may also recommend lifestyle changes or orthotic footwear, in order to ease your pain, boost your circulation, and prevent more problems from occurring in the future.
+Our physiotherapist may also recommend lifestyle changes or orthotic footwear, in order to ease your foot and ankle pain, boost your circulation, and prevent more problems from occurring in the future.

-At Concept of Movement Physiotherapy & Performance Wellness, our goal is to provide holistic healing and pain management so you can get back to living your life without limitations.
+At Concept of Movement Physiotherapy, our goal is to provide holistic healing and pain management so you can get back to living your life without limitations.
 Contact us today to schedule your assessment and get started on the first steps toward relief!